Pashtun diaspora: Pakistan

 Most Pashtuns are based in Pakistan.
 Pashtuns are one of the largest ethnic minorities in Pakistan, making up to 15.4% of the total population of Pakistan.
 Pashtuns form the majority ethnic group in the province of Khyber Pakhtunkhwa and northern Balochistan.

 With as many as 7 million by some estimates, the city of Karachi in the Sindh province hosts the largest concentration of urban Pashtuns population in the world Some important Pashtun cities of Pakistan include Peshawar, Quetta, Zhob, Loralai, Killa Saifullah,Swat, Mardan, Charsada, Mingora, Bannu, Parachinar, and Swabi.
-The province of Baluchistan is although named after the Baloch, but Pashtuns are the majority there and the Baloch population is in fact less than Pashtuns in the Balochistan province.
+Though the province of Baluchistan is named after the Baloch, Pashtuns are the majority there and the Baloch population is in fact less than Pashtuns in the Balochistan province.
 However most of the land of Baluchistan is covered by Balochs and Brahuis while Pashtuns are concentrated only in the north of the province.